robertduplock/scifibooks.club/content/en/blog/the-wheel-of-time-season-one-mini-review.md

 Yes, many of the cast aren't white.
 But seriously, the show was a lot less woke than people online would have you believe.
 The powerful Aes Sedai are all women, just as they were in the books.
 Some of the characters probably weren't black or brown in the books — but it's 2022.
 Who cares if they cast an actor that looks slightly different from the book's descriptions — it's not a lookalike contest.

-Some critics labelled it "The Woke of Time", including renounced author Neal Asher.
+Some critics labelled it "The Woke of Time", including renowned author Neal Asher.

 ![](/uploads/neal_asher_tweet.png)